 Where: Events will be taking place across three locations, The Scoop, Hay’s Galleria and The Pier, check the website for details.

 Bringing some much needed colour to the traditional domain of button downs and brogues is Sculpture in the City.
 This annual sculpture park will launch in late June this year and features artists including Emma Louise Moore, Emma Smith, Jesse Pollock, Jocelyn McGregor, Pedro Pires, Ugo Rondinone and Victor Seaward.
 Download a map and information booklet from the website.

 Where: Closest tube stations are Liverpool Street, Bank, Monument and Aldgate

 Great Exhibition Road Festival

 If you’re looking for free things to do then make a note of the Great Exhibition Road Festival.
-Taking place on the 18 – 19 June the weekend of free events is for all ages and is held to celebrate “trailblazing ideas in science and the arts”.
+Taking place on the 17 – 18 June the weekend of free events is for all ages exploring how awe and wonder can inspire science and the arts.

 Where: Exhibition Road; closest tube South Kensington